FAQ

 If the pilot deems it appropriate, the participant will be able to take the controls, always under expert supervision.

-This day is designed to offer an educative and practical experience in flight, full of excitement and safety.
+This day is designed to offer an educational and practical experience in flight, full of excitement and safety.
 The return to the school is scheduled for 5:00 pm, closing a day full of learning and adventure.

 In Space Camp Valencia, safety is our highest priority.